ncarlier/readflow/docs/content/en/read-flow/bookmarklet/index.md

 weight = 4
 +++

-To create a bookmarklet, you must first have [declared an API key](../../third-party/create/integration-api/api-key).
+To create a bookmarklet, you must first have [created an incoming webhook](../../integrations/incoming-webhook).

-Once the API key has been created, you can drag the bookmarklet icon {{< icon name="bookmark" size="large" >}} into your browser's favorites.
+Once the webhook has been created, you can drag the bookmarklet icon {{< icon name="bookmark" size="large" >}} into your browser's favorites.

 You can rename the bookmarklet as you wish.